 Day 1 meet at 4 pm, Day 2 depart at 11 am

-Overnight camping experience, Camping equipment (tents, mats, sleeping bag), meals (evening snack, dinner, morning tea/coffee, breakfast), extra drinking water, Wilderness First Aid certified nature guide (w/medical kit), high-quality adventure equipment (binoculars, field guides, magnifying glasses!), birdwatching walk, morning walk exploring village area, and detailed packing and attire recommendations.
+Overnight camping experience, camping equipment (mat, sleeping bag, and tent on sharing basis for each camper), meals (evening snack, dinner, morning tea/coffee, breakfast), extra drinking water, Wilderness First Aid certified nature guide (w/medical kit), high-quality adventure equipment (binoculars, field guides, magnifying glasses!), birdwatching walk, morning walk, and detailed packing and attire recommendations.

 ₹3500/- per adult and kids 13+ / ₹3000/- per child ages 5-12.
 Kids under 5 are free.
 Group pricing available for 6+ campers.